gibbok/myvar/website/content/webpack/handling-node-modules-in-web-bundles-using-webpack.md

 +++
-title = 'Handling Node-Specific Modules in Web Bundles using Webpack' date = 2025-11-22T09:00:00-11:00 draft = false tags = ['webpack', 'javascript'] description = 'Learn how to prevent Node-only modules from interfering with your client-side builds.
-This guide walks through a simple Webpack configuration tweak to ensure smoother, more reliable bundling for web environments.'
+title = 'Handling Node Specific Modules in Web Bundles using Webpack' date = 2025-11-21T09:00:00-00:00 draft = false tags = ['webpack', 'javascript'] description = 'Learn how to create a user-friendly HTML sitemap in Hugo and complement the automatically generated sitemap.xml.'
 +++

 Modern JavaScript libraries often include conditional logic that references Node-specific modules—frequently using the `node:` prefix (for example, `node:fs`).
 Even if this code never executes in the browser, these references can break your Webpack build.